hanabi/hanabi.github.io/README.md

   * Yellow 2 is currently played on the stacks.
   * Alice clues a yellow 5 in Donald's hand with a yellow color *Play Clue*.
   * Since yellow 5 is playable right now, Bob thinks he has yellow 3 and yellow 4.
 Bob blind-plays his *Finesse Position* card, but it is actually a blue 1.
   * Cathy sees that Bob blind-played because of the yellow clue.
 However, since the yellow 5 is a two away card instead of one away card, it must mean that it is a *Double Bluff* instead of a single *Bluff*.
-Cathy blind plays her *Finesse Position* card and it is red 1.
+Cathy blind-plays her *Finesse Position* card and it is red 1.
-  * Donald knows that this yellow card must be yellow 5 because it caused 2 blind plays.
+  * Donald knows that this yellow card must be yellow 5 because it caused 2 blind-plays.
 * Normally, you are only allowed to *Bluff* while in *Bluff Seat*.
 But *Double Bluffs* do not violate *Good Lie Principle*, so we allow them.

 ### The Triple Bluff / The Triple Two-Thirds Bluff